facundodggileno/850-hot-air-modernization/README.md

 ├── BOM.md
 ├── CHANGELOG.md
 ├── docs/
-│   ├── roadmap.md
-│   └── safety.md
 ├── hardware/
-│   └── README.md
 ├── firmware/
-│   └── README.md
 └── mechanical/
-    └── README.md
 ```

-Additional folders will be added when schematics, wiring diagrams, PCB files, firmware releases, measurements and printable parts are ready.
+More files will be added as the project develops.

-## Documentation philosophy
+## Project goal

-The goal is not only to publish a finished modification.
-This repository will also document:

-- Original station measurements.
-- Reverse-engineering notes.
-- Design decisions and alternatives considered.
-- Failed approaches when they are useful to understand the final design.
-- Safety considerations.
-- Firmware behavior.
-- Wiring and assembly instructions.
-- Bill of materials and component alternatives.

-This should make the project reproducible instead of requiring readers to reconstruct the development process from scattered forum posts or conversations.
+The main objective is simple:

+**Take an old, inexpensive hot-air station and give it some of the useful features found in modern stations without making the modification unnecessarily expensive or difficult to reproduce.**

 ## Safety warning

-**This project involves mains voltage, high current, high temperatures and heating elements capable of causing fire, electric shock, burns or equipment damage.**
+This project involves **mains voltage, high temperatures and heating elements**.

+Incorrect modifications can cause electric shock, burns, fire or damage to equipment.

-Do not reproduce any part of the project unless you understand the relevant electrical and thermal risks.
-The repository is a development record and is not currently a certified commercial design.
+Do not reproduce the project unless you understand the electrical and thermal risks involved.

-See [`docs/safety.md`](docs/safety.md) as the project develops.
+The project is currently experimental and is not a certified commercial design.

 ## License

 A license has not yet been selected.
-Licensing will be decided before the project reaches a stable public release.
+It will be defined before the project reaches a stable public release.